Diseases & Conditions

 Syndactyly often runs in families and can occur alone or as part of a medical condition such as Apert syndrome or Poland syndrome.

 Polydactyly is the presence of one or more extra fingers on the hand.
 An extra finger may be small and nonfunctional — made of only skin and soft tissue — or may be fully formed with bones of its own.

 Most commonly, an extra finger is adjacent to the thumb or little finger.
 Rarely, an extra finger is between the other fingers.

 Polydactyly often runs in families and is sometimes associated with other medical conditions or syndromes.
 In some cases, babies born with polydactyly will have syndactyly as well.

 A baby with an upper limb deficiency may be born with hands or arms that are smaller than normal or are missing.
 Some of the more common limb deficiencies are described below.

-In a radial deficiency, the radius bone and soft tissues of the forearm fail to develop properly.
-This causes the affected hand to be bent inward toward the thumb side of the forearm, giving it the appearance of a "club hand."
+In a radial deficiency, the radius bone and soft tissues in the forearm fail to develop properly.
+This causes the affected hand to be bent inward toward the thumb side of the forearm, giving it the appearance of a club hand.

 Some types of radial deficiency run in families, while others are related to congenital differences in the heart, kidneys, and blood system.
-To determine whether a radial deficiency is caused by an underlying medical condition, your doctor may recommend a thorough evaluation by a pediatrician and/or a geneticist.
+To determine whether a radial deficiency is caused by an underlying medical condition, the doctor may recommend that your child undergo thorough evaluation by a pediatrician and/or a geneticist.